kevin-brodsky-arm/morello-project-website/_pages/homepage.md

             ## Component support & tooling

             ### Firmware
             Platform ports of standard open source firmware components: SCP firmware, Trusted Firmware TF-A, UEFI EDK II are available for the Morello platform.
-These are aarch64 platform ports, with some additional low level hardware initialization to enable support of Capabilities in higher level software.
+These are AArch64 platform ports, with some additional low level hardware initialization to enable support of capabilities in higher level software.

             ### Morello Linux kernel (under development)

-            Arm’s work on the Linux Kernel is focused on developing a new kernel-user syscall ABI to support Pure-capability userspace software development.
-The aim is to replace all pointers at the Kernel-user interface with 129-bit Capabilities, instead of 64-bit integers.
-This work is linked to development of associated C libraries (Bionic, Musl, GlibC) and developed against a PCuABI (Pure Capability kernel-user ABI) specification.
-Enabling Android and Linux environments capable of supporting a mix of Pure-capability and “COMPAT” standard 64 bit userspace components.
-(32bit applications will not be supported)
+            Arm’s work on the Linux Kernel is focused on developing a new kernel-user ABI to support pure capability userspace software development.
+The aim is to replace all pointers at the Kernel-user interface with capabilities, instead of 64-bit integers.
+This work is linked to development of associated C libraries (Bionic, Musl, GlibC) and developed against a PCuABI (pure capability kernel-user ABI) specification.
+Enabling Android and Linux environments capable of supporting a mix of pure capability and “COMPAT” standard 64-bit userspace components.
+(32-bit applications will not be supported)

             Initial Linux Kernel implementations (releases throughout 2021) rely on a lightly modified ACK (Android Common Kernel), supported by a temporary libshim translation layer in C libraries.